 Create the perfect ambience in your home with invigorating scents and soft lighting.

 Black napkins folded neatly into rectangles are easy to do and elegantly understated.
 Black bowls and geometric patterned saucers create a sharp setting.

 For a dramatic, saturated look, paint your trim, walls and mantel in the same deep plum-skin purple.

 Choose furniture in similarly dark shades, like these two-toned velvet armchairs, inky side table and plum-laced area rug.
 Muted golds and smoky glass accessories reference the warmer colours of a plum's flesh.

-For a look that isn’t stuffy, reupholster timeless Louis XV–style chairs in bright hues and paint the frames white.
+Timeless Louis XV-style chairs are painted white and upholstered in a fun mauve hue.
 Modern bird print fabrics in the same tone pull together the new-yet-old look.
-Use fresh blooms for an additional hit of colour.

 This DIY artistic look is perfect for romantics.
 Dip a spoon into fabric paint and, holding it a few inches above the fabric, begin “writing” by letting the paint drizzle onto the fabric.
-Move the spoon in a fluid motion to produce a beautiful script.
-Reuse wine and pop bottles to serve water and add a quirky handwritten label.
-Draw text using a small, rounded paintbrush and glass paint.
+Keep the spoon moving in a fluid motion, as this will produce a script that’s more artistic than tidy.
+Reuse wine and pop bottles to serve water.
+A quirky handwritten label adds a quaint spin.
+On clean, dry bottles, draw text using a small, rounded paintbrush and glass paint.
 Borrow a little lingo from wineries to keep it tongue-in-cheek: “Flat MMXI” is an enticing alternative to “Tap Water.”

 Find more romantic rooms in our photo gallery.